philm75/sky-parent-control-service/README.md

 Valid Movie IDs are 1-10.

-# Valid Movie ID/Parent Control Level combinations
+# All movie IDs are listed below with their control level.

-Movie ID  Parent Control Level
+Movie ID   Control Level
 ------------------------------
 1          U
 2          U